Generalised core partitions and Diophantine equations: Type : core size and atomic length

 In \cite[Proposition 1.9]{LLMSSZ2014}, an explicit formula for the inverse map (that is, to construct an affine Grassmannian element from a core) is given, and relies on the notion of \textit{bounded partition}.

-Now, because of the formula $W = T(M)\rtimes W_0$, each $w\in\W$ decomposes uniquely as $w=t_\be \overline{w}$ with $\be\in M$, $\overline{w}\in W_0$.
-Let us identify $\be$ with the vector $(\be_1,\ldots,\be_{n+1})$ of its coordinates in the standard basis $(\eps_1,\ldots,\eps_{n+1})$.
-To compute $\be$ starting from $w$, one can use a reduced decomposition of $w$ and the formula $s_it_\ga = t_{s_i(\ga)}s_i$.
+Let $w\in W$ and write $w=t_q \overline{w}$ with $\be\in {{M}}$, $\overline{w}\in W_0$.
+To compute $\be$ starting from $w$, one can use a reduced expression of $w$ and bring it to the desired form.
 Alternatively, there is a more combinatorial way to figure out $\be$, starting from the core partition $\la=w\emptyset$, let us recall this briefly.
-We refer to e.g. \cite{JamesKerber1984, GKS1990} for the definition of the following notions.
-Since $\la$ is an $(n+1)$-core, the \textit{$(n+1)$-quotient} of $\la$ is empty, and the position of the last bead of each row in the corresponding \textit{$(n+1)$-abacus} determines a vector of size $n+1$, sometimes called the \textit{$(n+1)$-charge}, which coincides with $(\be_1,\ldots,\be_{n+1})$.
+We refer again to \cite{JamesKerber1984} for the definition of the following notions.
+Since $\la$ is an $(n+1)$-core, the \textit{$(n+1)$-quotient} of $\la$ is empty, and the position of the last bead of each row in the corresponding \textit{$(n+1)$-abacus} determines a vector of size $n+1$, sometimes called the \textit{$(n+1)$-charge}, which coincides with $(q_1,\ldots,q_n, -(q_1+\cdots+ q_n))$ if $q=q_1\eps_1+\cdots q_n\eps_n$ (see \Cref{basis_eps}).
 The fact that these two procedures give the same vector $\be$ is not hard to prove, see for instance \cite{Lascoux2001, LapointeMorse2005, LLMSSZ2014}.
 We decide not to recall in detail these combinatorial constructions, referring to the above literature instead, but we still find it useful to give below an example of computations with $(n+1)$-cores.
-Indeed, several results of this paper will be illustrated in a similar fashion, see \Cref{exa_C2}, \Cref{exa_D32_2} and \Cref{exa_D43}.
+This will be reinvested in \Cref{exa_C2}, \Cref{exa_D32_2} and \Cref{exa_D43}.